parallaxsecond/parsec-book/src/parsec_client/operations/psa_cipher_encrypt.md

 ## Description

 This function will encrypt a short message with a random initialisation vector (IV).
-The output is the IV followed by the ciphertext.

 ## Contract